 So the fact that academics were surveyed, rather than employers or the general population, gives UChicago an edge.

-Another thing that caught my eye in the methodology was this bit:
+Another thing that had initially caught my eye in the methodology was this bit:

 To reduce the impact of strategic voting by respondents, U.S. News eliminated the two highest and two lowest scores each school received before calculating the average score.